permaweb/ao/sdk/README.md

 To enable debug logging, set the `DEBUG` environment variable to the logs you're interested in.
 All logging is coped under the name `@permaweb/ao-sdk`

+Run `npm run test:integration` to run the integration tests.